THE MOST POPULAR SHADE OF WHITE

 With Benjamin Moore Revere Pewter cabinets

-And if the above applies and worries you, White Dove MIGHT not be the right white for you and your room.
+If any of the above worries you, White Dove MIGHT not be the right white for you and your room.

-Like with every paint colour, I highly recommend using SAMPLIZE.
+Like with every paint color, I highly recommend using SAMPLIZE.

 However, whereas I usually put white paper around my off-white and darker samples, when it comes to white paint samples, I only compare them to ‘paper-white’ for a quick second.
-Paper-white will ENHANCE and over-expose the look of White Dove, bringing out its warm undertones – the same undertones that can settle back on a larger scale, when NOT compared to a cleaner white.
+Paper-white will ENHANCE and over-expose the look of White Dove, bringing out its warm undertones.
+These same undertones can settle back on a larger scale when NOT compared to a cleaner white.

 Judge White Dove on its own merits, not how it compares to a clean or cool white.

-- if you have White Dove trim and want white walls or cabinets, considering painting them White Dove as well
+- If you have White Dove trim and want white walls or cabinets, consider painting them White Dove as well.

-Notice some consistency in the above two points?
-That’s right, if you’re painting one surface white, it’s usually BEST to continue with the same white so you don’t have clashing undertones.
-This will keep things consistent and you can just let the shift in PAINT SHEEN do the work for you, rather than messing around with undertones.
+Notice some consistency in the above three points?
+That’s right; if you’re painting one surface white, it’s usually BEST to continue with the same white so you don’t have clashing undertones.
+This will keep things consistent, and you can let the shift in PAINT SHEEN do the work for you rather than messing around with undertones.

 If you choose to paint your trim/cabinets a white that’s BRIGHTER (higher LRV) than White Dove, this white could make White Dove look warmer/more yellow in comparison.

 ABSOLUTELY!
-But, you need to make sure it’s the right TYPE of white for your countertop, backsplash or flooring.
-White Dove can be too warm for some quartz countertops and marble backsplashes, but not quite warm enough for some of the more traditional granite countertops – make sure you pick the RIGHT WHITE for your products, not just the one that you love the most.
+But you must ensure it’s the right TYPE of white for your countertop, backsplash, or flooring.
+White Dove can be too warm for some quartz countertops and marble backsplashes but not quite warm enough for some of the more traditional granite countertops – make sure you pick the RIGHT WHITE for your products, not just the one that you love the most.